AlexBeesonWarwick/OfflineRLFactorisableActionSpaces/README.md

 This repository contains the code and datasets used to produce the results in our paper - link pending.

-The benchmark datasets can be accessed here - link pending.
+The benchmark datasets can be accessed here - https://warwickfiles.warwick.ac.uk/s/GrGH9RsyDRajASq

 The algorithms used in the work can be found in the folder "Algorithms".